rjanapa/rjanapa/Pastebin.md

+<b>Pastebin</b><br>

 Pastebin enable users to store plain text over the web and generates unique URL to access the uploaded content over the internet.

-<b>Step 1: Functional Requirements, Non-Functional Requirements, Extended Requirements, Design Considerations</b>
+<b>Step 1: Functional Requirements (FR), Non-Functional Requirements (NFR), Extended Requirements, Design Considerations</b>

 <b>Functional Requirements</b>
-Users should be able to upload or paste text and get a unique URL to access it Data and links expire after a certain timeperiod and users should be able to specify expiration time Users should optionally be able to pick a custom alias for their paste
+Users should be able to upload or paste text and get a unique URL to access it.<br>
+Data and links expire after a certain timeperiod and users should be able to specify expiration time.<br>
+Users should optionally be able to pick a custom alias for their paste.<br>

 <b>Non-Functional Requirements</b>
 The system should be highly reliable.
 The uploaded content should not be lost.
+Ensure FR Users should be able to upload or paste text and get a unique URL to access it.<br>
 The system should be highly availalable.
+Ensure FR access the uploaded content over the internet. <br>
 The users should be able to access the content in real-time with minimum latency paste links should not be predictable

-<b>Extended Requirements</b>
+<b>Extended Requirements</b><br>
-Analytics - how many times a paste is accessed
+Analytics - how many times a paste is accessed <br>
 The URL should be accessible via REST API

 <b>Design Considerations</b>